Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 plt.title('Weight versus age');

-People in their forties are the heaviest; younger and older people are lighter.
-So this relationship is nonlinear.
+As age increases, weight goes up and then down, so the relationship is nonlinear.
 But correlation only measures linear relationships.
-If the relationship is nonlinear, correlation generally underestimates how strong it is.
+When the relationship is nonlinear, correlation generally underestimates how strong it is.

 xs = np.linspace(-1, 1)